Attributes helper

 # {'pe1': ['vrf blue', ' description blue_vrf_ver2']}

-does all the heavy work for us, all it took was adding one
+AttributesHelpers does all the heavy work for us, all it took was adding one

-argument to it and using it with AttributesHelper
+argument to it and using it with AttributesHelper.

 def build_config(self, devices=None, attributes=None, apply=True):